-He has written two novels,Dead in the Water (2010) and Tunnel Vision; and is currently working on a third, The Gallows' Cheat, set in early seventeenth century London.
+He has written two novels,Dead in the Water (2010) and Tunnel Vision; and is currently working on a third, Ghosts Might Grieve, set in early seventeenth century London.

 He jointly leads a series of 4-Day courses on the art of writing for theatre, WRITE theatre.

 Self employed – writer, theatre director and educator

 2003 – 2005